beepsoft/grapesjs-react-component-example/README.md

 # 🚀How?🚀

-## 🍇 A GrapseJS plugin, block, component (and trait, button, command)
+## 🍇 A GrapesJS plugin, block, component (and trait, button, command)

-To display a React component in the canvas I needed a [plugin](src/timer/index.js), which provides a GrapseJS [component](src/timer/components.jsx).
+To display a React component in the canvas I needed a [plugin](src/timer/index.js), which provides a GrapesJS [component](src/timer/components.jsx).
 This component implements `ComponentsView`'s `onRender` function.
 This is practically needs to be something like:

 ```